 Submission of a bid

-After April 2018, all public contract procedures must be conducted electronically (except in special cases, e.g. if physical models need to be attached to the documentation etc.).
+All public contract procedures must be conducted electronically (except in special cases, e.g. if physical models must be attached to the documentation etc.).

 Bidders submit their bid using the electronic system.
 Several different e-submission systems exist (state-owned system e-JN and various commercial systems).
 The contracting authority chooses the e-submission system and provides a link to it in the tender announcement.